 The nursing program accepts students once a year and begins the class cycle in the fall.
-Qualified applicants are ranked based on ACT composite score, GPA of nursing support course requirements, and the Admission Assessment Exam.
-Once the class is filled, qualified applicants will be placed on a waiting list and will be admitted to the program if openings occur, up to the first day of classes.
+Once the class is filled, qualified applicants will be placed on a waiting list and will be admitted to the program if openings occur.
 Students not accepted may reapply for the following year.